 This stunning level of outperformance reflects the theory that as inflation accelerates,

-consumers will choose to trade down to cheaper and lower-quality goods sold by
+consumers will choose to trade down for cheaper and lower-quality goods sold by

 The alcohol industry is generally considered recession-proof, it doesn’t necessarily spike with higher sales, but it doesn’t dip too low either.